loveencounterflow/coffee-script/README.md

   functions, and asynchronous chores like these should also probably be put in a library, preferrably a well-tested one.

-* Transpiling languages with asynchronous constructs, such as [GorillaScript](https://github.com/ckknight/gorillascript), [PogoScript](https://github.com/featurist/pogoscript), [ToffeeScript](https://github.com/jiangmiao/toffee-script).
+* **Transpiling languages** with asynchronous constructs, such as [GorillaScript](https://github.com/ckknight/gorillascript), [PogoScript](https://github.com/featurist/pogoscript), [ToffeeScript](https://github.com/jiangmiao/toffee-script).
 Transpiling
   languages occupy a middle ground between mere libraries and native language extensions.
-The justification for transpiling languages is that there are things you just can't push into a library—for example, changing the very syntax, introduce new or improved operators, reordering code—stuff like that.
+The justification for transpiling languages is that there are things you just can't push into a library—for example, changing the very syntax, introduce new or improved operators, reordering code stuff like that.

-  While i find transpiling languages very exciting—mainly because they allow you to write code for an existing, popular VM with well-known properties without being bound to (all of) the idiosynchrasies of that VM, be it syntax or annoying language shortcomings (say, the mere existence of JS's `==`, rightfully eliminated by CoffeeScript and others)—there are certain limits to what is desirable or even acceptable as far as the generated code goes.
+  While i find transpiling languages very exciting mainly because they allow you to write code for an existing, popular VM with well-known properties without being bound to (all of) the idiosynchrasies of that VM, be it syntax or annoying language shortcomings (say, the mere existence of JS's `==`, rightfully eliminated by CoffeeScript and others) there are certain limits to what is desirable or even acceptable as far as the generated code goes.

   PogoScript, as a case in point, allows you to decorate